-This information describes fertility preservation options for females starting cancer treatment.
+This information describes fertility preservation options for people born with ovaries and a uterus.
+It’s meant for people who have not yet started cancer treatment.
 It explains:

 - How cancer treatment may affect your fertility (ability to get pregnant).

 - How you may be able to preserve your fertility before beginning treatment.

 In this resource, we use the word “female” to refer to people born with ovaries and a uterus.

 Basic reproductive biology